 14“I am now going the way of all the earth.
 Acknowledge with all your heart and soul that not one of the good things that the LORD your God promised you has failed to happen; they have all come true for you, not a single one has failed.
 15But just as every good thing that the LORD your God promised you has been fulfilled for you, so the LORD can bring upon you every evil thing until He has wiped you off this good land that the LORD your God has given you.
 16If you break the covenant that the LORD your God enjoined upon you, and go and serve other gods and bow down to them, then the LORD’s anger will burn against you, and you shall quickly perish from the good land that He has given you.”

-24 1Joshua assembled all the tribes of Israel at Schechem.
+24 1Joshua assembled all the tribes of Israel at Shechem.
 He summoned Israel’s elders and commanders, magistrates and officers; and they presented themselves before God.
 2Then Joshua said to all the people, “Thus said the LORD, the God of Israel: In olden times, your forefathers—Terah, father of Abraham and father of Nahor—lived beyond the Euphrates and worshiped other gods.
 3But I took your father Abraham from beyond the Euphrates and led him through the whole land of Canaan and multiplied his offspring.
 I gave him Isaac, 4and to Isaac I gave Jacob and Esau.
 I gave Esau the hill country of Seir as his possession, while Jacob and his children went down to Egypt.

 5“Then I sent Moses and Aaron, and I plagued Egypt with [the wonders] that I wrought in their midst, after which I freed you—6I freed your fathers—from Egypt, and you came to the Sea.
 But the Egyptians pursued your fathers to the Sea of Reeds with chariots and horsemen.
 7They cried out to the LORD, and He put darkness between you and the Egyptians; then He brought the Sea upon them, and it covered them.
 Your own eyes saw what I did to the Egyptians.